How to Apply

 - Interviews on 29 and 30 September 2020

 - Programme concludes on 4 March 2021 with a pitch to investors

 The selection process will be open to startup teams meeting the following criteria:

-- With a Minimum Viable Product, Prototype or proof of concept
+- A Minimum Viable Product, prototype or proof of concept

-Applicants should send a startup deck of maximum 12 slides covering the following topics;
+Applicants should send a start-up deck of up to 12 slides covering:

-- The problem that you are aiming to solve
+- The problem you are aiming to solve

 - Your solution